Edge AI Computing (TensorRT)

 Semantic Segmentation in Warehouses

-AGVs use TensorRT-optimized models to classify every pixel in a camera feed.
-This allows the robot to distinguish between drivable floor space, spilled liquids, storage racks, and human personnel in real-time.
+AGVs lean on TensorRT-optimized models to classify every pixel in camera feeds.
+This lets them spot drivable floors, spills, racks, and people in real time.

 Visual SLAM & Localization